radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/02-tuning-tips-for-caching-in-radiantone.md

 >any data in the default location is lost if the storage location is changed.
 If you have data in the existing location that you want to keep, export it to an LDIF file and after the storage location is changed, import this LDIF file.

 If RadiantOne is deployed in a cluster, the value of the storage location parameter is also assigned to all other nodes.
 The drive location indicated in the value must exist on the file system of each node.
 The nodes cannot leverage a single shared drive.

+### Non-indexed Attributes

+If the Indexed Attributes list is empty, all attributes are indexed by default (except binary ones).
+Also, the following “internal” ones won’t be indexed either: "creatorsName", "createTimestamp", "modifiersName", "modifyTimestamp", "cacheCreatorsName", "cacheCreateTimestamp", "cacheModifiersName", "cacheModifyTimestamp", "uuid", "vdsSyncState", "vdsSyncHist", "ds-sync-generation-id", "ds-sync-state", "ds-sync-hist", "vdsSyncCursor", "entryUUID", "userpassword”.
+Any additional attributes that you do not want indexed should be added to the Non Indexed Attributes list on the Properties tab for the selected persistent cache branch.

+If you change the non-indexed attributes, you must re-build the index.
+You can do this from the Properties tab by clicking **Re-build Index**.

 ### Sorted Attributes